 - i.
 The acceptance of gifts is a dangerous practice.
-As a general rule any offers of gifts, especially from organisations or persons who do work for, or might provide goods or services to the Council, or who need some decision from the Council (eg on planning application) should be tactfully refused. - ii.
-Exceptions to this general rule would include modest gifts of a promotional character, including such things as calendars, diaries, articles for use in the office, etc, or a small gift of low value on the conclusion of a courtesy visit to a factory or firm. - iii.
+As a general rule any offers of gifts, especially from organisations or persons who do work for, or might provide goods or services to the Council, or who need some decision from the Council (eg on a planning application) should be tactfully refused.
+The acceptance of such gifts could be perceived as promoting a conflict of interest that might compromise the impartiality of Members or Officers in decisions they are required to make. - ii.
+Exceptions to this general rule would include modest gifts of a promotional character, including such things as calendars, diaries, articles for use in the office, for example low value items given out at a conference or eventeter, or a small gift of low value on the conclusion of a courtesy visit to a factory or firm. - iii.
 Gifts outside of this description must be politely and firmly refused.
-If you find refusal difficult you should draw attention to the Council's policy by way of explanation for your refusal.
+If you find refusal difficult you should draw attention to the Council's policy Code of Practice by way of explanation for your refusal.
 Where such gifts are sent or simply left, they should, if the sender can be identified, be returned.
-Otherwise the gifts should be recorded and made secure.
-Arrangements will then be made for them to be officially appropriated to the benefit of the Council or charity.
-Officers should always advise the appropriate Head of Service Manager or Director if a 'larger' gift is offered at any time.
-Each Department should make arrangements to record such offers in the central Register of Gifts and Hospitality maintained by the Monitoring Officer. - iv.
+Otherwise the gifts should be recorded in the central register of Gifts and Hospitality and made secure.
+Arrangements will then be made for them to be officially appropriated to the benefit of the Council or charity.- Officers should always advise the appropriate Service-Manager, or Director if a 'larger' gift is offered at any time. - ii.iv.
+Each Department department should make arrangements to record all gifts (including modest gifts referenced in paragraph 3.2) and hospitality offered/receivedsuch offers in the central Register of Gifts and Hospitality maintained by the Monitoring Officer.
+Details provided should include, the nature and perceived value of the gift, the source of the gift and the reasons for acceptance or refusal.
+The central register of Gifts and Hospitality is reviewed by the Monitoring Officer and details are reported quarterly to the Senior Leadership Team and annually to Standards Committee.
+Members should notify the Monitoring Officer of any gifts offered so that they may be included in the central register of Gifts and Hospitality for Members.
+Any gifts with a value in excess of £50 will also be added to the Member's register of interests in accordance with the Code of Conduct.
+Where a Member is uncertain about the approximate value of a gift or hospitality they should ascertain the value from the giver of the gift or provider of the hospitality.

+iii.v.
 It is important that the Council is entitled to be the beneficiary of 'preferential' trading terms NOT individuals.
-Where possible any such inducement should be translated into cash discounts available at the Authority.
+Where possible any such inducement should be translated into cash discounts available at to the Authority.